 The organization produces the Cultivar Checklist in PDF format.
 It is the result of years of expert volunteer labor, I can’t think of a better resource.
 You can use the link that follows to read the list online.
 You can also download and save the list.

 Find a dealer/grower using the list.
 Ensure that the tree you choose suits your location, especially as to space, sun, wind, and soil.
 Discuss what you require and the space you have with the dealer.
 (This list is updated regularly if you don’t see it check back.)

 This tree, the Southern Magnolia is the most widely planted street tree in the world.
 It includes 200 cultivars and counting.

-In North America, it is the most recognized magnolia.
+In North America, it is the most recognized Magnolia.
 This large flowering tree will make a very beautiful presentation on your property.
 Further, it may well become the major feature of your garden.
-It spreads from as far north as Massassacusetts, to North Carolina to Florida, and west to East Texas.
+It spreads from as far north as Massachusetts, to North Carolina to Florida, and west to East Texas.
 You can plant some varieties of it in zones 6-10.
 We appreciate the leathery, large green leaves (with reddish undersides) and the massive, white fragrant flower.
 Expect the flowers to bloom in spring and summer and in the south sometimes into fall.
 In my zone 10 garden, we see blooms for Christmas.

-Widely cultivated in warm parts of the world today, the tree is medium to very large in size and can reach 90′ tall with spreads of 40′ They are reasonably fast growers.
+Widely cultivated in warm parts of the world today, the Magnolia tree is medium to very large in size and can reach 90′ tall with spreads of 40′ They are reasonably fast growers.
 Its shape is a dense pyramid with branches often reaching to the ground.
 In shady conditions, its branching will be more open.